LZR7™ LOW LEVEL LASER THERAPY

 Mean age of the study patients was 67.3 +/- 12 years (range 46 – 89 years; n=17); 65% (11/17) males and 35% (6/17) females.
 94.1% (16/17) subjects were Caucasian and 5.9% (1/17) were Hispanic.
 The median duration of toenail infection among the study patients was > 10 years (range 2 – 50 years; n=17).

 The treatment was tolerated by all subjects without anesthesia.
 However, during the course of the study, a total of 9 adverse events were reported by 5 patients, mostly mild to moderate discomfort during the procedure.
-There were no reports of nail plate or nail bed damage or discoloration, nor was there any post-operative discomfort related to
+There were no reports of nail plate or nail bed damage or discoloration, nor was there any post-operative discomfort related to the treatment.

 3.3 Individual data